CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Method

 To align $\Delta$-tokens with image tokens, we apply patch-wise regression against the outputs of a frozen vision encoder.
 Let $X^{(t)}_I = \phi_{\text{RGB}}(\hat{I}^{(t)}) \in \mathbb{R}^{M \times d}$ denote the tokens of the ground-truth target frame.
 We minimize:

-Unlike global contrastive losses, this fine-grained objective enforces spatially consistent alignment across patches.
-As a result, the $\Delta$-Encoder is encouraged to produce representations that are more closely aligned with the RGB token space, aiming to improve the integration of I- and P-frames during downstream VideoLM training (see Supp.
-Sec.~\ref{subsec:two-stage} to understand the effect of the pre-training phase).
+Unlike global contrastive losses, this fine-grained objective encourages spatially consistent alignment across patches.
+As a result, the $\Delta$-Encoder is able to produce representations that are more closely aligned with the RGB token space, aiming to improve the integration of I- and P-frames during downstream VideoLM training (see Supp.; skipping pre-training and single stage end-to-end training weakens performance).

-\PAR{Integration into VideoLMs.} After pre-training, we integrate the $\Delta$-encoder $\phi_{\Delta}$ into the VideoLM pipeline for full fine-tuning.
-We interleave the tokens coming from I and P frames as described in Eq.~\ref{eq:interleave}.
-Note that, the \emph{reference-conditioned branches} (Reference / Warped) from the $\Delta$-encoder pre-training stage are {\bf not} used at this stage, so no RGB reference frames are processed for the P-frames when training the language model.
-This yields a substantial compute and memory reduction, as shown in Sec.~\ref{sec:runtime_memory_eval}.
-The LLM architecture and training objective remain unchanged (standard instruction tuning next-token prediction loss).
+\PAR{Integration into VideoLMs.} After pre-training, we integrate the $\Delta$-encoder $\phi_{\Delta}$ into the VideoLM pipeline for full fine-tuning and interleave the tokens coming from I/ P-frames.
+Note that the Reference and Warped transformers from the $\Delta$-encoder pre-training stage are \textbf{\textit{not}} used at this stage, so no RGB reference frames are processed for the P-frames when training the language model.
+This yields a substantial compute and memory reduction (shown in Sec.~\ref{sec:runtime_memory_eval}).
+The LLM architecture and training objective remain unchanged (standard instruction tuning / next-token prediction loss).
+The $\Delta$-encoder adds fewer than $15$M parameters, representing negligible overhead relative to the $7$B LLM.